Argonyte/Speakeasy/CONTRIBUTING.md

 - The pull request and commit should have a title related to the resource.

-- Make sure all pull request and commit are made in Alphabetical order.
+- Make sure all pull request and commit are made in Alphabetical order under tools.

 - Use the following format: `[Name](link)  - Author/YouTube Channel/Information about the resource.`